bluz71/bluz71.github.io/_posts/2019-05-09-brave-with-duckduckgo-an-alternative-to-chrome.md

 - `calendar june 2011`, a particular months calendar

-- `calculator`, simple calculator
+- `calculator`, a simple calculator

-- `stopwatch`, simple stopwatch
+- `stopwatch`, a simple stopwatch

+- `weather`, this weeks weather

+- `weather london`, this weeks weather in a particular city

 Conclusion
 ----------

 The Web is now dominated by a few giant companies, chief among them Google.
 That market concentration is not healthy, so it behooves us to sensibly diversify where possible.
-Thankfully with Brave and DuckDuckGo, as alternatives to Chrome and Google Search respectively, diversifying will incur little concession whilst reaping genuine dividends, especially with regards to privacy.
+Thankfully with Brave and DuckDuckGo, as alternatives to Chrome and Google Search respectively, diversifying will incur little compromise whilst reaping genuine dividends, especially with regards to privacy.

 The more people that use products like Brave and DuckDuckGo, the healthier the Web will be.
 Please give these alternatives a try :beers: